Gain more customers through a more effective, eye-catching, and entertaining website

 Customer testimonials are powerful ways to showcase social proof and build trust with potential customers.
 What your customers say about your product means a lot and these reviews from satisfied customers on your website will help boost your credibility.
 You can also include any awards or recognition your brand has received that can amplify your standing and positioning in the market.

-Miracle Noodle, calorie-free and low carb shirataki noodles, is one healthy food and beverage brand that has featured testimonials and media features in their website to showcase the reviews and third-party recognition they received.
+Miracle Noodle, calorie-free and low carb shirataki noodles, is one better-for-you F&B CPG brand that has featured testimonials and media features in their website to showcase the reviews and third-party recognition they received.

 Meanwhile, Sweet Loren, which offers clean, plant-based, gluten-free, dairy free and non-GMO cookies and cookie dough, has made use of testimonials of real people with photos of them with the products.